Aliases for IRF4 Gene

 IRF4 (Interferon Regulatory Factor 4) is a Protein Coding gene.
-Diseases associated with IRF4 include diffuse large b-cell lymphoma and primary effusion lymphoma.
-Among its related pathways are IL4-mediated signaling events and B cell receptor signaling pathway (KEGG).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription factor binding.
+Diseases associated with IRF4 include myeloma and multiple myeloma.
+Among its related pathways are Immune System and Interferon gamma signaling.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is IRF3.

 UniProtKB/Swiss-Prot for IRF4 Gene